7i6ht/math2visual/README.md

 ### Key Innovations

 - **Framework for automated visual generation from MWPs**:
-   1. Scalable for
-diverse narrative structures found in MWPs.
+   1. Scalable for diverse narrative structures found in MWPs.
    2. Automation of time-consuming manual process.
 - **Pedagogically Meaningful Design**: Design of visuals validated with teachers.

+## ✨ Key Capabilities

+- **Teacher mode**: Generate formal and intuitive SVGs from MWPs and Visual Language (DSL), then edit interactively and regenerate.
+- **Student mode (AI tutor)**: Gemini-powered tutor with streaming replies that can surface scoped visuals grounded in DSL fragments.
+- **1,549+ SVG entity library**: Search existing icons, upload your own, or AI-generate new SVGs.
+- **Exports & sharing**: Download visuals as SVG, PNG, or PDF.
+- **Localization & UX**: English and German UI.

 ## 🧮 User Interface